25 Magical Things to Do in New York at Christmas

 - Chapstick: Your lips will get incredibly dry walking around the extremely cold and windy streets of New York, so make sure to bring along some Chapstick to keep in your purse!

-For more packing tips be sure to check out The Essential New York Winter Packing List.
+For more packing tips check out my New York winter packing list

-Here are the top things to do in New York at Christmas!
+Without further ado, here are my recommendations for the top things to do in New York at Christmas:

 1. Ice skating in Central Park

 Ice skating in Central Park is a fun way to celebrate the holiday season in New York, especially after it has snowed and turned the park into a winter wonderland!
 The famous Wollman Rink at Central Park can get crowded, so make sure to go early in the day to avoid crowds.